 This model represents the integrating systems to be directly connected with each other individually.
 This format is traditionally EDI-based.
 Here, data is extracted from one system, modified into another format, and sent to the targeted system.

 Its simplicity is what makes it easier to adopt.
-But the systems are tightly coupled and so there is a dependency between them.
+But the systems are tightly coupled so there is a dependency between them.

 Hence, scaling this solution becomes difficult.
 Too many point-to-point connections give rise to a star/ spaghetti integration mess.